andjoer/img2img-turbo/README.md

 # Pix2Pix Turbo: Diffusion-Based Image-to-Image and CycleGAN-Style Training

 Forked from GaParmar/img2img-turbo.
 The structure has been refactored so that the pix2pix as well as the cyclegan training and inference scripts are relying on the same pix2pix-turbo model.
-Features have been added to explore different model configurations and to support newer models including Flow-Matching ones.
+Features have been added to explore different model configurations and to support newer models including Flow-Matching ones and it is possible to run on apple MPS.

 This repository provides code to train diffusion-based image-to-image models using Stable Diffusion, Stable Diffusion XL (SDXL), or Stable Diffusion 3 (SD3) in a GAN setup.
 It includes:
 - A **pix2pix**-style approach for paired datasets (`train_pix2pix_turbo.py`).